FatulM/shamsi_date/README.md

 This package has a lot of unit tests with high test coverage for ensuring it's correctness.

+If you want a Persian datetime picker there is one based on this library [persian_datetime_picker](https://pub.dev/packages/persian_datetime_picker).

 ## Key Features

 - Convert between [Jalali][], [Gregorian][] and Flutter's [DateTime][] objects.